jimijimi/arcball/readme.md

 	github.com/larskanis/opengl

-	the cube.rb file is located in the redbook folder.
+The cube.rb file is located in the redbook folder.

 The program has been modiefied with a ruby implementation of Ken Shoemake arcball controller.
 See: Graphic Gems IV.
 Page 175.
 Academic Press LTD.